Recognizing children’s assets is another way which can help us in moulding our kid’s behaviour positively!

 2.What helps our child to concentrate, make decisions, and imagine new possibilities?

-3. We have to give a thought on innate ways of thinking that our child excels at and is energized by.
+3. We have to give a thought to innate ways of thinking that our child excels at and is energized by.

 It is emphasized in some parenting books that “Children whose assets have been recognized and supported are strong learners who trust their own abilities, they know and can explain how they learn and recognize what they need in any given situation.
 They can maximize both internal and external resources to satisfy those needs.
 They have ready access to their inventiveness, courage, intuition, and concentration.
 They know how to solve a problem creatively, to care for themselves, to think well with others, to motivate themselves, and to evaluate their own performance.
 They know they matter, they know they are important, they know they can make difference to the world”.

 How much important is to recognize our child’s assets!